 If you want to go exploring, hop on a bike and ride through the trail that goes through the park.
 You can also explore this place by hitching a ride on the tour boat.

 Upscale accommodations are also available in Itasca State Park.
-Staying in the Douglas Lodge is an incredible experience unto itself.
+Staying in the Douglas Lodge is an incredible experience in itself.

 Itasca State Park presents visitors with one of the top beaches in Minnesota and so much more.